pershint/SNOtools/Contamination_Study/README.md

 three codes used in the following three steps.
 Also make sure that your branches of cuts (DC and Fit classifiers) are defined as you want in each directory.

+  PART 1: USING THE SACRIFICE ANALYSIS TOOLS TO CALCULATE YOUR ACCEPTANCE RATES

   1) Run calibration data through the code in ./DC_sacrifice to calculate your acceptance of good physics according to the DC cuts used to produce the file.
   2) Run calibration data through the code in ./Beta14ITR_sacrifice to calculate